If you want to rock that degree and don the mortarboard, you need to learn how to paraphrase effectively.

 - Copy a great essay or passage word for word and hope your prof. doesn’t notice, or

-- Write an essay that is one steady steam of direct quotation after direct quotation.
+- Write an essay that is one steady stream of direct quotation after direct quotation.

 Neither of these will win you any brownie points… but paraphrasing will.